Creating a Successful Threat Intelligence Program

-Processing or curating the data of relevant threats based on the complete environment is the next stage of development.
+The next stage of development is processing or curating the data of relevant threats based on the complete environment.
 Even when using only the most relevant sources for incoming data, the volume can be overwhelming, and automation is essential.
-Security tools can save analysts time by automatically weeding through the data for information that is actionable.
-Based on the organization's threat experience, well-targeted criteria will optimize this curation, enabling the automation to filter out the noise and produce practical intelligence.
+Security tools can save analysts time by automatically weeding through the data for actionable information.
+Based on the organization’s threat experience, well-targeted criteria will optimize this curation, enabling the automation to filter out the noise and produce practical intelligence.

 Threat Intelligence Integration

 As threat intelligence is a shared resource essential to stakeholders in different business functions, integrating systems will enable more relevant reporting and a better flow of feedback to improve intelligence gathering.
-Having a solid configuration management database (CMDB) and vulnerability management program is fundamental to integrate systems and processes successfully.
+A solid configuration management database (CMDB) and vulnerability management program are fundamental to successfully integrating systems and processes.
 Forming a Digital Forensics Investigations team that runs intel feeds against the complete environment can add significantly to actionable cyber threat intelligence.

 Once the integration is complete and your organization operates based on the latest threat intelligence, threats can be identified and blocked quickly.
 In addition to a faster response, insights into the capabilities of threat actors can be gained to thwart attacks at an earlier stage and before they enter the network.

 Another advantage of comprehensive integration is the convergence of physical with logical security.
 A simple use case would be if someone badged into a facility and then got on the virtual private network (VPN).
 The system could raise a flag that an employee within the firewall should not need to access the VPN.
 The odd behavior could be due to a stolen badge or malicious cyber activity.
 Either way, it would trigger an alert.

 Measuring Threat Intel Effectiveness